Adi-19/Basics_C/Control Loops/README.md

 # Break statement
 Terminates the loop or switch statement and transfers execution to the statement immediately following the loop or switch.
+A break causes the innermost enclosing loop or switch to be exited immediately.

 # Continue statement
 Causes the loop to skip the remainder of its body and immediately retest its condition prior to reiterating.